TeamBasedInquiryLearning/library/site/pages/library.md

 - [Slides](https://library.tbil.org/2024/linear-algebra/print/TBIL-Linear-Algebra-Slides.pdf)
 - [Exercises](https://library.tbil.org/2024/linear-algebra/exercises/)

-We have also just released a Preview edition of materials for pre-calculus classrooms.
+We have also just released a Trial edition of materials for pre-calculus classrooms.
 Note that these have not yet been used in classrooms; instructors are encouraged to join the conversation at <http://chat.tbil.org> to join others trialing these activities in their classrooms in Fall 2024.
+You may wish to use this in conjunction with the Preview edition below, which is constantly changing as we make updates and fix things.

-#### Precalculus 2024 Preview Edition
+#### Precalculus 2024 Trial Edition

 - [HTML](https://library.tbil.org/2024/precalculus/)
     - [Instructor Edition](https://library.tbil.org/2024/precalculus/instructor/)